 “It’s a big commitment when you’ve got livestock, it’s not like walking the dog.”

-In 2019, a prized Belgian racing pigeon named Armando was recently sold in the Asian country for approximately 1,000,000 pounds alone.
+In 2019, a prized Belgian racing pigeon named Armando was sold in the Asian country for approximately £1 million.

-Despite a rise in popularity on the other side of the planet, Lane personally believes there is not a world in which the sport will become popular again.
+Despite a rise in popularity on the other side of the planet, Lane personally remains sceptical about its revival in the UK.

 She said: “I know in Asia, they buy a lot of birds and also pay a lot of money for them.

-“And within the collapse, people just don’t really do that anymore.”
+“And with that culture collapsing, people just don’t really do it anymore.”

 Follow the rest of today’s sporting news in our live blog below: